-Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged SHIPAY TECNOLOGIA S/A 02/26/2021 808,766.59 - 194,103.98 36 months No 0,0 Relationship with the issuer Contract signed I Ltda Contract signed between the Company and SHIPAY TECNOLOGIA S/A, where Laércio José de Lucena Cosentino indirectly owns 24.00% of the share capital through MCLC4 Participações empreendimentos Ltda Subject matter of the agreement Partnership agree ement between TOTVS S.A. and SHIPAY TECI NOLOGIA S/A for the commercialization of the "TOTVS Digital Payment" solution.
-Creditor or Debtor Debtor Collaterals and insurance N/A Termination or end The Parties may terminate the contract without reason, at any ti me, simply by informing the other Party 180 (one hundred and eighty) da ys in advance.
-Nature and purpose of operation Partnership contr act for software commercialization.
-Company's contractual status Debtor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as The process for evaluating possible conflicts of interest in the transaction occurred following the following steps: (i) Detailing the characteristics of the transaction by the proposing area, based on the criteria established in the Related Party Transactions Policy; (ii) independent evaluation of the transaction by the Compliance and Legal areas, responsible for verifying compliance with the Policy requirements and submitting it for evaluation by the Statutory Audit Committee (CAE); (iii) Analysis and recommendation of the transaction by the CAE; and (iv) analysis and approval of the transaction by the Board of Directors.
-Furthermore, as established in the Policy, any person involved in the approval process who may have a potential private benefit or conflict of interest with the decision to be taken declares themselves prevented, explaining their involvement in the transaction and refraining from participating in discussions and deliberations. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment analyzed by the Compliance and Legal areaership Agreement was signed on a commutativ t Committee and Board of D Directors, following the a ctivities established in
+Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged SHIPAY TECNOLOGIA S/A 02/26/2021 808,766.59 - 194,103.98 36 months No 0,0 Relationship with the issuer Contract signed between the Company and SHIPAY TECNOLOGIA S/A, where Laércio José de Lucena Cosentino indirectly owns 24.00% of the share capital through MCLC4 Participações empreendimento: Ltda Subject matter of the agreement Partnership agreement between TOTVS S.A. and SHIPAY TECNOLOGIA S/A for the commercialization of the "TOTVS Digital Payment" solution.
+Creditor or Debtor Debtor Collaterals and insurance N/A Termination or end The Parties may terminate the contract without reason, at any time, simply by informing the other Party 180 (one hundred and eighty) days in advance.
+Nature and purpose of operation Partnership contract for software commercialization.
+Company's contractual status Debtor Please specify n) Measures taken to address conflicts of interest The process for evaluating possible conflicts of interest in the transaction occurred following the following steps: (i) Detailing the characteristics of the transaction by the proposing area, based on the criteria established in the Related Party Transactions Policy; (ii) independent evaluation of the transaction by the Compliance and Legal areas, responsible for verifying compliance with the Policy requirements and submitting it for evaluation by the Statutory Audit Committee (CAE); (iii) Analysis and recommendation of the transaction by the CAE; and (iv) analysis and approval of the transaction by the Board of Directors.
+Furthermore, as established in the Policy, any person involved in the approval process who may have a potential private benefit or conflict of interest with the decision to be taken declares themselves prevented, explaining their involvement in the transaction and refraining from participating in discussions and deliberations. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment The process was analyzed by the Compliance and Legal areas, and all information was submitted for evaluation by the Statutory Audit Committee and Board of Directors, following the activities established in policy.
+The Partnership Agreement was signed on a commutative basis and within market values according to the analyses.